mattermost/docs/source/install/self-managed-changelog.md

 #### Playbook Updates
  - The Starter plan no longer has a limit to the number of playbooks that can be created.
- - Teams can now export any playbook to JSON with just one-click so they can be easily shared with other Mattermost servers or even backup under version control.
+ - Teams can now export any playbook to JSON with a single click to share them with other Mattermost servers or to back them up under version control.

 #### Boards Updates
  - Redesigned the Boards template selector to help users find the best template for projects.
- - Board archives now support images, so all the image attachments on cards will be included the next time a board archive is exported/imported.
+ - Board archives now support images.
+All image attachments on cards will be included the next time a board archive is exported and imported.
  - Added card badges to indicate the type of content in a card, such as the description, comments, and checklists, without needing to open the card.
  - The entire text on URL properties is now clickable, so users can easily open links from a card without needing to click on a small link icon.
- - GIF file types are now supported as an image attachment in card descriptions.
+ - GIF file types are now supported as image attachments in card descriptions.

 ### Improvements